arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ### Arduino Hardware

-In this section, we will dedicate some time to learn about some fundamentals in electronics, and about a basic operation of an Arduino board.
+In this section, we will dedicate some time to learn about some fundamentals in electronics, and about the basic operation of an Arduino board.

   - [Anatomy of an Arduino Board](#anatomy-of-an-arduino-board)
   - [Basic Operation](#basic-operation)